sbenchik/Codex/README.md

 # Codex

-**If you want a stable product, use the releases.
-Master is almost always broken.**

 Codex is a text editor for programmers built with PyQt4 and QScintilla.
 Latest screenshot with i3 on Linux: